 This scanning effort, then, serves two purposes: first, to create a digital archive of a unique historical resource; and second, to make the scans freely available for download through a publicly-accessible interface.
 While not without flaws, these scans represent the best available solution for extending the utility of the photographs.

-All scanning takes place at CMAP's offices, using a Vidar HD3630 wide-format scanner.
+Scanning took place at CMAP's offices, using a Vidar HD3630 wide-format scanner.
 While the scanner has the capability of 600 DPI resolution, testing at CMAP determined that the optimal resolution was between 250 and 300 DPI; since the images on the mylars are not continuous-tone, scanning at a higher resolution yielded no improvement in quality.
 Descreening was used to help minimize the moiré effects.
 After repeated tests, these settings were also established:

 - Image type: Grayscale (8 bit)